 4. Trichotillomania

-Trichotillomania is a mental health disorder characterized by obsessive and repetitive hair pulling, leaving one with obvious bald patches or hair loss.
-A common coping strategy for stress, anxiety, or other emotional difficulties, hair-pulling disorder disrupts everyday functioning and self-esteem.
+Trichotillomania is the obsessive and repetitive pulling of hair, leaving the affected individual with obvious bald patches or hair loss.
+A common coping strategy for stress, anxiety or other emotional difficulties, hair-pulling disorder disrupts everyday functioning and self-esteem.

 5. Dermatillomania